-Prerequisite: In order to take this course you should have taken the prerequisite course ELE 413 in the first semester and have done well.
+For others: In order to take this course you should have taken the prerequisite course ELE237 in the first semester of sophomore year and have done well.
 Here 'well' is very subjective so if you are not sure then you need to talk to me!.